ArtisticPhoenix/Debug/README.md

 ### Instalation

-The prefer way to instal is to include it in you composer.json file as this project depends on another one of my projects named "Pattern" https://github.com/ArtisticPhoenix/Pattern .
+The prefer way to instal is to include it in you composer.json file as this project depends on another one of my projects named [Pattern](https://github.com/ArtisticPhoenix/Pattern).
 So if you just download it directly it wont have that dependancy unless you run the composer file included in the project.

 ```
 {